-Our site includes a Victorian country mansion built in 1854, in which the residential house and administration offices are situated, which is due to be replaced in the next two years by a purpose built extension to the learning areas and a separate residential block.
+In May 2021 we moved into our purpose-built residential block, Ramsden Lodge, and the extension to the teaching block which houses new dining halls, ready to learn and art areas.
 The main teaching block was constructed in 2009, and we also have an outdoor classroom, technology area and gym in various original outbuildings.
 This is all set in 14 acres of grounds, including a playing field, swimming pool, and woodland.

 The Academy works with families to put in place aspirational yet achievable targets for all learners and celebrate the achievements of pupils to reinforce their success and achievement, in line with their EHCPs.
 We operate vertical mentoring within an established house structure to focus on nurture at all ages, with pupils grouped according to need.
 These tutor groups meet twice a day and their staff tutor takes a key role in liaison with parents and overseeing the pupils' social and emotional development.

 The residential provision is currently rated “Outstanding” in all three areas of the inspection by Ofsted and has facilities for up to 40 pupils at a time.
 In the latest report, Ofsted said “The residential special school provides highly effective service that consistently exceed the standards of good.
 The actions of the school contribute to significantly improved outcomes and positive experiences for children and young people.”

 The provision is a choice for the pupils and their parents/carers, in consultation and agreement with the school.
 We have an emphasis on activities and routines, making sure it is fun, but also give the pupils appropriate structured freedom to interact with their boarding friends.
 We focus on the development of social skills and emotional wellbeing and residential pupils consistently show improved outcomes in terms of both attendance and achievement.